 FDA's Approach to IDMP Standards

-FDA has been using standards and terminologies similar to the concepts presented in the IDMP standards.
-We have assessed internal operations and systems and determined that many of the terminologies and standards currently used in regulatory submissions across the medical product development lifecycle are compatible with the data concepts in Medicinal Product Identification (U.S. National Drug Code), Substance Identification (Unique Ingredient Identifier), and Units of Measure (Unified Code for Units of Measure).
-FDA will continue to collaborate with ISO, as well as other regulatory agencies to identify and use a central list of dosage form and route of administration terms referenced in the ISO 11239 standard.
-Lastly, FDA will continue to collaborate internationally and to enhance its operations and systems, as needed, to ensure conformance to IDMP standards.
+FDA has been using standards and terminologies like the concepts presented in the IDMP standards.
+We have assessed current standards, operations and systems and determined that many of the terminologies and standards currently used in regulatory submissions across the medical product development lifecycle are compatible with the IDMP data concepts, for example, the U.S. National Drug Code, Unique Ingredient Identifier, and the Unified Code for Units of Measure conform to ISO 11615, ISO 11238, and ISO 11240, respectively.
+FDA will continue to collaborate with ISO, as well as other regulatory agencies, and the Global IDMP Working Group: 1. evaluate the use of dose form characteristic codes as an alternative in the generation of global PhPID; 2. update ISO 11239 (and TS 20440), and any other relevant documents; and 3. evaluate solutions for a global substance identifier.